 NICE Systems Ltd. and its wholly owned subsidiaries (collectively

 Personal Information that NICE collects

-In the course of downloading white papers or other information collateral, or while completing contact forms on our site.
-We will require you to provide personal information, such as your name and contact details such as phone number and email address.
+In the course of downloading white papers or other information collateral, or while completing contact forms on our site, we will require you to provide personal information (e.g., your name, phone number, email address, employer, job title, general areas of interest, etc.).
 We will explicitly indicate the fields designated for mandatory completion.
 If you do not enter the requisite data in the mandatory fields, you will not be able complete the relevant contact form.
 It’s important that you understand there is no requirement by law for you to provide NICE with your personal details – the information you share with us is entirely voluntary.

-When you provide NICE with personal details of another person, you represent and warrant that you received the other person's explicit written consent to provide these details to NICE and use them according to this Policy.
+If, at any time, you provide NICE with personal details about another person, you expressly represent and warrant that you received that person's explicit written consent to provide such details to NICE.

 Content that you provided for publication on the Website